ordina-jworks/ordina-jworks.github.io/_posts/2019-04-24-JDK-distributions.md

 updates for their JDK for three years.
 The license allowed you to use these updates personally and commercially.
-The updates had no support.
-If you wanted support you had
-to buy a license from Oracle
-and those licenses also came
-with longer update cycles.
+The updates had no support so if you wanted support you had to buy a license from Oracle and those licenses also came with longer update cycles.
 Starting April 2019, the new
-Oracle JDK 8 updates will be restricted and remain free for personal desktop use, development, testing, prototyping, demonstrating and for use with certain types of applications.
+Oracle JDK 8 updates will be restricted and will remain free for personal desktop use, development, testing, prototyping, demonstrating and for use with certain types of applications.